 It also has a larger capacity and a higher flow rate that lets you enjoy up to 9.8 gallons of perfectly heated water every minute.

 Do you live in a state like California or Texas that has strong rules regarding emissions standards?
-When you install the Rinnai V65EP 6.6 GPM Outdoor Low NOx Tankless Propane Water Heater, you’ll never worry about violating those standards or getting a fine in your mailbox ever again.
+When you install the Rinnai V65EP 6.6 GPM Outdoor Low NOx, you’ll never worry about violating those standards or getting a fine in your mailbox ever again.

-This hot water heater meets all the emissions standards found in different regions and will keep your family and pets safe.
+This model meets all the emissions standards found in different regions and will keep your family and pets safe.
 Suitable for use in residential homes of different sizes, this is one of the only Rinnai that is certified and ready for installation in mobile homes.

 Though it has a maximum BTU output of 150,000, it runs so efficiently that you might notice a reduction in your heating bills within a few weeks.
 This tankless model has Energy Star approval and an efficiency rating of 82%.

-The Rinnai V65EP 6.6 GPM Outdoor Low NOx Tankless Propane Water Heater is one of the products that come with built-in protection when installed outside to keep both it and the water lines from freezing.
+The Rinnai V65EP 6.6 GPM Outdoor Low NOx is one of the products that come with built-in protection when installed outside to keep both it and the water lines from freezing.

 Additional features protect against the scale build up caused by hard water, and it even has a detection system that alerts you of scale build up to let you know when it needs routine maintenance.
 Rinnai added a temperature lock to this outdoor model too, which will keep unauthorized users from changing the temperature or accessing the settings.